jc-datarchitect/architect_bullshit_generator/README.md

 ABG (Architect Bullshit Generator) is a satirical text generator designed to emulate the inflated, pretentious, and occasionally absurd language commonly found in architectural discourse.

-Created by an architect fully immersed in the discipline, the project is ultimately an exercise in self-parody — a playful critique of the theoretical excesses, conceptual overstatements, and linguistic acrobatics that frequently appear in architecture schools, jury reviews, exhibitions, and design publications.
+Created by an architect fully immersed in the discipline, the project is ultimately an exercise in self-parody, a playful critique of the theoretical excesses, conceptual overstatements, and linguistic acrobatics that frequently appear in architecture schools, jury reviews, exhibitions, and design publications.

 The project combines: